nim-works/nimskull/doc/manual.rst

 * arguments to `openArray` parameters must be views into caller parameters or globals
-* arguments to `var` and pass-by-reference parameters must be lvalue expressions derived from caller parameters or globals
+* arguments to `var` and pass-by-reference parameters must be lvalue expressions derived from caller parameters, globals, or `ptr` dereferences
 * pass-by-value parameters act like `sink` parameters when `supportsCopyMem` returns `true` for the type, otherwise they act like pass-by-reference parameters